Douglas E. Richards

 Douglas E. Richards (born May 7, 1962) is an American writer, primarily of science fiction and both nonfiction and fiction for children.

 Biography

 Richards grew up in Cincinnati, Ohio.

 He graduated from Finneytown High School, in Ohio, in 1980.
 He obtained a B.S. in microbiology from Ohio State University before getting a master's degree in molecular biology from the University of Wisconsin and an MBA from the University of Chicago.
+He was also a former Director of Biotechnology Licensing at Bristol Myers Squibb and a former biotechnology executive.
 He currently lives in San Diego, California, with his wife and two children.

 George Noory wrote, "Douglas E. Richards has been widely praised for his ability to weave action, suspense, and science into riveting novels that brilliantly straddle the thriller and science fiction genres."